kumahq/kuma/docs/proposals/TrafficRoute-L4.md

 type: TrafficRoute
 name: rule-name
 mesh: default
-rules:
-- sources:
+sources:
 - match:
     service: mobile
     region: us-east-1
     version: 10
 destinations:
 - match:
       # NOTE: only `service` tag can be used here (in `universal` all TCP connections will have `127.0.0.1` as destination => it's not enough info to infer any other destination tags)
     service: backend
 conf:
 - weight: 90
   destination:
     service: backend
     region: us-east-1
     version: 2
 - weight: 10
   destination:
     service: backend
     version: 3
 ```

 NOTE: